Toka69/P8_TODO/CONTRIBUTING.md

 For this, you can create a clone of your Github project in Gitlab which will be synchronized with each push or pull request and which will play the tests.
 The result appears in Github.

-Tools used :
+Tools used in Gitlab-CI:
 - SECURITY-CHECKER

+- Coding Standards :
     - PHPSTAN
     - PHPCS
     - PHPMD
     - PHPMETRICS
     - TWIGCS

+- Unit tests:
     - PHPUNIT

+PERFORMANCES :

-- GOOGLE LIGHTHOUSE
+- GOOGLE LIGHTHOUSE for the frontend.
-- BLACKFIRE
+- BLACKFIRE for the backend

 ### Suggestions